 The good news is that you can now use an unofficial tool that lets you use OneDrive on Ubuntu or other Linux distributions.

-Insync is a quite popular premium third-party sync tool when it comes to Google Drive cloud storage management on Linux.
-We already have a detailed review of Insync with Google Drive support for that matter.
+Insync is a quite popular premium third-party sync tool when it comes to accessing Google Drive or OneDrive on Linux.
+We already have a detailed review of Insync tool if you are keen to explore more: